Order Matters in Positional Arguments

 Importing All Functions in a Module

+If we need to import all the functions from a module then we need to use an asterisk (*) operator.
+Let’s look at the code and explain it for better understanding.
 The asterisk in the import statement tells Python to transfer all pizza module functions into the current program file.
 This approach lets us call each function by name without using the dot notation because every function is imported.
 We shouldn't utilize this strategy when working with huge modules we haven't constructed or written since if the module's function name matches ours, we may obtain odd outcomes.
 Python may replace functions or variables with the same name instead of importing them.

 The best option is to import the appropriate function or functions or the complete module and use dot notation.
 This produces clean, easy-to-read code.
 This section helps you spot import statements like this in other people's programs: